ian-jooble/jooble-ir-2018-paper/README.md

 Analyzer provide **stemm, tokenize and lang detect** workflow
 > Later will be 3 separate services (maybe)

-Receive: list of lists of textes
+Receive: list of lists of textes<br>
 Return: list of lists of stemmed tokens for each document & list of languages codes

 Make call to: